Microsoft founder Gates commits US$100m for fund, start-ups to fight Alzheimer's

 "I know how awful it is to watch people you love struggle as the disease robs them of their mental capacity ...
 It feels a lot like you're experiencing a gradual death of the person that you knew," he said in a blog post about the dementia investments.

-He added: "Some of the men in my family have suffered from Alzheimer's, but I wouldn't say that's the sole reason" (for this investment).
+He revealed that some of the men in his family have suffered from Alzheimer's, but he wouldn't say that's the sole reason for this investment.

 Through talking to experts in the field over the past year, Gates said he had identified five areas of need: Understanding better how Alzheimer's unfolds, detecting and diagnosing it earlier, pursuing multiple approaches to trying to halt the disease, making it easier for people to take part in clinical trials of potential new medicines, and using data better.